turingschool/curriculum/source/topics/performance/load_testing.markdown

 * `-t` configures the maximum wait for responses
 * `-p` sends a file containing data via a POST request
 * `-u` sends a file containing data via a PUT request
-* `-T` specifies the content-type for POSTing when sending a file
+* `-T` specifies the content-type for POSTing or PUTing when sending a file

 ## Increasing Requests